mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 might miss out, then the government is willing to invest a little in it, just in case it pays off.
 This attitude puzzles some outsiders, but it makes sense to those who grew up in Trin society.
-They explain that ‘When you’re rich, you can afford to throw a little money into blue–sky projects.
-If it’s a bust, nothing is really lost.
-But once in a while you get lucky.’
+They explain that 'When you're rich, you can afford to throw a little money into blue–sky projects.
+If it's a bust, nothing is really lost.
+But once in a while you get lucky.'
-This means that it is often possible to get a small investment out of the government of Trin for any project that already has someone else’s backing and looks like a reasonable prospect.
-The concept is semi–seriously referred to as ‘insurance against someone else’s success’.
+This means that it is often possible to get a small investment out of the government of Trin for any project that already has someone else's backing and looks like a reasonable prospect.
+The concept is semi–seriously referred to as 'insurance against someone else's success'.
-Trin’s Veil Subsector
+Trin's Veil Subsector
 Name Statistics Remarks
 Burtson 0104 C462667–8 I Ri NI G
 Squanine 0106 A300550–B I NI G